 Training and development

 The Inspector-General's Employment Guidelines reinforce the Inspector-General's commitment to staff development.
 As well as providing internal staff training on an ad hoc basis, the Inspector-General financially supports individual staff members who wish to complete post-graduate courses or attend specific development opportunities.
-Some staff members are working towards finalising Masters studies.
+Some staff members have continued working towards finalising Masters studies during the year.

-Table 4 details the number of staff employed by the Office of Inspector-General of Taxation, by category and gender.
-All staff are employed under the Public Service Act 1999.
+Table 5 details the number of staff employed by the Office of Inspector-General of Taxation, by category and gender.
+All staff are employed under the Public Service Act 1999, however the Inspector-General is a statutory appointee.

 Remuneration of SES staff

-Senior executives have access to a cash-out in lieu of a motor vehicle for private purposes, airline lounge membership, mobile phones, and home office facilities.
+During the year senior executive remuneration was changed to incorporate former cash-out in lieu of a motor vehicle for private purposes into base pay following similar changes made by the Treasury.
+SES officers also have access to airline lounge membership, mobile phones, and some home office facilities.
 The Inspector-General of Taxation has his remuneration package determined by the Remuneration Tribunal.

 Remuneration of non-SES staff